INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

 - **Market Volatility**: Crypto markets can be highly volatile.
 - **Liquidity Risks**: Insufficient liquidity can lead to slippage or inability to execute trades.

-#### Activities

-- **Participate in a DeFi Protocol**

-  - **Tasks**:
-    1. **Set Up a Wallet**:
-       - Install a Web3 wallet like MetaMask.
-       - Ensure it's funded with testnet Ether if experimenting on a test network.
-    2. **Explore a DeFi Platform**:
-       - Visit platforms like Aave or Uniswap.
-    3. **Supply Assets to a Lending Protocol**:
-       - Deposit tokens to earn interest.
-       - Understand how collateralization works.
-    4. **Swap Tokens on a DEX**:
-       - Exchange one type of token for another.
-       - Observe the transaction process and fees.
-    5. **Assess Risks**:
-       - Research the protocol's security audits.
-       - Learn about potential risks involved.

 #### References

 - [What is DeFi?](https://ethereum.org/en/defi/)